kencx/source/content/posts/keyboards/planck.md

 just thought it might be fun.

 The Planck has a 4x12 layout with a maximum of just 48 keys.
-It is fully programmable with [QMK firmware](https://github.com/qmk/qmk_firmware) and to top it off, its fully hotswappable.
-Of course, soldering is fun too, but there are other opportunities for that.
+It is fully programmable with [QMK firmware](https://github.com/qmk/qmk_firmware) and fully hotswappable[^1].

-As far as 40% keyboards go, the Planck is a classic choice. *Layers*[^1] make up for the lack of number and function rows, and you can create some cool key combos based on your workflow.
+As far as 40% keyboards go, the Planck is a classic choice.
+Layers[^2] make up for the lack of number and function rows, and you can create some cool key combos based on your workflow.

 However, the ortholinear layout does take some time getting used to, as opposed to the staggered layout.
 My WPM fell sharply in my first 3 weeks, but I adapted quickly as I was already practicing touch typing.
-I also switched to the Planck around the time I was fully writing my undergraduate thesis helped me practice.
+I also switched to the Planck around the time I was fully writing my undergraduate thesis which helped me practice.

 {{< figure src="/posts/keyboards/images/monkeytype.png" caption="You can clearly see the steep drop, followed by consistently low tries.
 From [monkeytype.com](https://monkeytype.com)" alt="My drop in WPM" class="center" >}}